 - Gerontology aide

-According to the U.S. Bureau of Labor Statistics (BLS), social and human service assistants made a mean hourly wage of $15.96 as of 2015.
-The BLS also anticipated faster-than-average employment growth for these professionals of 11% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), social and human service assistants made a median hourly wage of $17.22 as of 2018.
+The BLS also anticipated faster-than-average employment growth for these professionals of 13% between 2018 and 2028.

 Continuing Education Options